In this Article

 In terms of position, the placenta can position itself either on the front side of the uterus or at the backside of the uterus, depending on where the fertilized egg implants itself after going through the fallopian tube.
-These are the normal positions of the placenta to attach itself.
-During the third trimester of the pregnancy when the uterus prepares for labour, the placenta should move upwards to ensure a smooth delivery.
-By the last three months of pregnancy, the placenta should be at the top of the womb.
+The normal positions of the placenta are fundal, anterior, and posterior.

 When Should You Worry?

-One of the signs of a low-lying placenta could be sudden vaginal bleeding.
-The other signs and symptoms of a low-lying placenta (placenta praevia) include:
+One of the signs of placenta praevia could be sudden, painless vaginal bleeding.
+The other signs and symptoms of placenta previa include:

 - Bleeding after intercourse

-If you are pregnant and notice that any of these symptoms continue for long, it can be indicative of a low-lying placenta.
+If you are pregnant and notice that any of these symptoms, it can be indicative of a low-lying placenta.
 You should immediately consult your doctor in such a situation.

 What Are the Causes of a Low-Lying Placenta?